VisBlue - What Is a Redox Flow Battery?

 In VisBlue’s redox flow battery both tanks hold a solution of sulphuric acid with a unique vanadium solution in it.
 The only differences between the two tanks is that one side contains negative electrons and a reduced oxidation level, and the other side contains positive electrons and an increased oxidation level.

-In a Redox Flow Battery, you have two separated flow systems; one for the anode and one for the cathode.
+In a redox flow battery, you have two separated flow systems; one for the anode and one for the cathode.
 With the help of pumps, the electrolyte flows from the containers through pipes, and through the cell stacks.
-Even though, there are two separate flow-systems, the membrane divides and distributes negatively and positively charged protons in their respective tanks.
+Even though, there are two separate flow systems, the membrane divides and distributes negatively and positively charged protons in their respective tanks.
 Over time, cross-contamination of the electrolytes will occur.
-With two different electrolytes in each tank, this crossover-contamination causes the battery efficiency to degrade.
-With the same electrolyte in each tank this contamination is avoided.
+With two different electrolytes in each tank, this cross-contamination causes the battery efficiency to degrade.
+With the same electrolyte in each tank it is possible to avoid cross-contamination.

 The term redox in redox flow refers to redox-reaction, which is the description of the change in oxidation level of a chemical: reduction and oxidation.
 In this process electrons are transferred from one element to another.